 In addition to all of this, Lauren Boebert’s “Trust the Science Act”, which threatens ESA protections for wolves across the entire country, and threatens Colorado’s 2023 wolf reintroduction plan, is making it’s way through congress with disturbing ease.

 The U.S. Fish and Wildlife Service acknowledged the dire situation in 2021 and initiated a 12-month status review, yet no substantial action has been taken.
 The silence from USFWS speaks volumes, but we refuse to stand idle.

-Join us in calling for the Biden administration to enact an emergency listing of wolves in the Northern Rockies.
+Join us in urging the Biden administration to enact an emergency listing of wolves in the Northern Rockies.
 The recent Idaho ruling underscores the urgency of this call to action.
 We must challenge the states that continue to flout science and engage in the unwarranted killing of wolves.

 Urge the Biden administration to immediately issue emergency relisting protections for wolves in the western United States.

 Please immediately enact an emergency listing of wolves in the western U.S.